pdromnt/flashforge-toolkit/README.md

 ### TODO
 - Refactor the client's styling so it's less ugly, more componentized and maybe to look like something from the Klipper world (Mainsail my love <3).
-- Probably cleanup the backend and reuse some of the new code into a re-usable service that can be used across endpoints.
-The new code is definitely less brittle.
-That or clean it up to only serve the purpose of file uploading.
 - Create and upload profiles that can be used with the Finder on the current version of OrcaSlicer.
-- Reverse engineer FlashPrint's GX files to figure out how thumbnails work and add a parser in the server to parse OrcaSlicer's thumbnails into a Flashprint compliant format that the printer would show.
--  Figure out if the printer would prefer GCode or GX files.
+(Underway)